matteoserva/GraphLLM/README.md

   - There is no direct tool to execute the operation.
 The model is forced to combine the available tools to complete the request
   - The model is not allowed to see the partial results.
 The errors should provide a hint about what to do next

-# enjoy
+## launch the examples

-There are more examples in the examples folder
+There are more examples in the [examples folder](https://github.com/matteoserva/GraphLLM/blob/main/examples/README.md) Have fun.

-## react prompt
-- python3 exec.py graphs/react_text.txt test/react_cubesum2.txt